orenmagen100/tikal-agents/README.md

 ## install and run

-to start, clone the project and run
+to start, clone the project, enter tikal-agents folder and run `npm install` then
-`npm install`
-then
 `npm start` which will run ng start with the proxy config